-Because InnoDB 1.1 supports the "Barracuda" file format, with new on-disk data structures within both the database and log files, pay special attention to file format compatibility with respect to the following scenarios:
+Because the InnoDB Plugin introduces a new file format, with new on-disk data structures within both the database and log files, there are important restrictions on the use of the plugin in typical user environments.
+Specifically, you should pay special attention to the information presented here about file format compatibility with respect to the following scenarios:

-- Downgrading from MySQL 5.5 to the MySQL 5.1 or earlier (without the InnoDB Plugin enabled), or otherwise using earlier versions of MySQL with database files created by MySQL 5.5 and higher. - Using mysqldump. - · Using MySQL replication. - Using MySQL Enterprise Backup or InnoDB Hot Backup.
+- Downgrading from the InnoDB Plugin to the built-in InnoDB, or otherwise using different versions of InnoDB with database files created by the InnoDB Plugin

+- Using mysqldump.

+- · Using MySQL replication.

+- · Using InnoDB Hot Backup.

-WARNING: Once you create any tables with the Barracuda file format, take care to avoid crashes and corruptions when using those files with an earlier version of MySQL.
-It is strongly recommended that you use a "slow shutdown" (SET GLOBAL innodb\fast\shutdown=0) when stopping the MySQL server before downgrading to MySQL 5.1 or earlier.
-This ensures that the log files and other system information do not cause consistency issues or startup problems when using a prior version of MySQL.
+WARNING: Once you use the InnoDB Plugin on a set of database files, take care to avoid crashes and corruptions when using those files with an earlier version of InnoDB, as might happen by opening the database with MySQL when the plugin is not installed.
+It is strongly recommended that you use a "slow shutdown" (SET GLOBAL innodb\fast\shutdown=0) when stopping the MySQL server when the InnoDB Plugin is enabled.
+This will ensure log files and other system information written by the plugin will not cause problems when using a prior version of InnoDB.
+See Section 11.3, "How to Downgrade".